Reed Between the Lines

 Reed Between the Lines is an American television family sitcom that premiered on October 11, 2011, on BET.
 The series was renewed for a second season on April 12, 2012.
 It was later announced in August 2012 that Tracee Ellis Ross would not return for the second season and three new cast members (Charlie Robinson, Michole White, and Tony Rock) would be joining the cast.
 On September 12, 2013, it was revealed that Reed Between the Lines had been canceled and that Young Man on Campus would not be green-lit to series.
 Malcolm Jamal-Warner confirmed in December 2013 that the second season will not air despite the network completing production on an entire second season in late 2012.
 The series moved to Centric for a second season which premiered on September 18, 2015.

 Premise

 The show follows a modern-day blended family as they navigate life's ups and downs with wit and humor.
-It centers on Dr. Carla Reed, a busy psychologist, wife and mom struggling to balance her job and her happy but chaotic home life.
+It centers on Dr. Carla Reed, a busy psychologist, wife and mom struggling to balance her job and her happy but chaotic home life along with her husband, Dr. Alex Reed, an English professor at NYU.